Stowaway review: Airless Netflix astronaut drama starring Anna Kendrick feels low gravity

-The filmmakers behind Stowaway, a new space-based suspense drama streaming now on Netflix, make a curious creative choice.
-The film places a team of astronauts in a life-or-death dilemma that requires them to radio Earth for help, but we never hear mission control's voice.
-It's presumably meant to build suspense and place the focus on the astronauts, but it also fills the film with disjointed ... awkward ... pauses.
+The filmmakers behind Stowaway, a new space-based suspense drama on Netflix, make a curious creative choice.
+The film places a team of astronauts in a life-or-death dilemma that requires them to radio Earth for help, but we never hear voices at mission control.
+This is presumably meant to build suspense and place the focus on the astronauts, but it also fills the film with disjointed ... awkward ... pauses.

 That's kind of a symbol for the film's biggest problem.
 Perhaps ironically for the story of a spaceship blasting into space on an irrevocably accelerated course, Stowaway struggles to build momentum.
 More like slow away, am I right?